A Solid, Money-Saving Small Business Health Insurance In Massachusetts | Know Your Options To Save Money

 It’s important to reiterate that the employer’s maximum is the claims funding.
 If claims exceed this amount, the stop-loss kicks in.
 The carrier then pays 100% of the claims after this.

-In this example, you as the small business owner pay $2,700 per month for the plan.
+In this example, you, as the small business owner, pay $2,700 per month for the plan.

 The claims funding amount, in this example, is $10,000 ($833.36 X 12).
-Any claims over this amount, the carrier pays.
+For any claims over this amount, the insurance company pays.

 We provide a detailed example later in the article.